CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/aspect.md

         image(ResourceLocation)
         ```

     - `#!groovy int`.
 Sets the color formatting code used.
+(Default `0`).

         ```groovy
         chatColor(int)
         ```

     - `#!groovy AspectList`.
 Sets the other Aspects that make up this Aspect.
 Requires greater than or equal to 0 and less than or equal to 2.
-(Default `null`).

         ```groovy
         component(String)